-If you would like more information about the study before taking part, please click the “Download Info Sheet” button below to download our full Participant Information Sheet.
+If you would like more information about the study, please click the link below:

 You can also go to our FAQ page to see some frequently asked questions about the study.

-If you still have unanswered questions about the GLAD Study or would like to speak to a member of our team, you can find all our contact details here.
+If you would like to speak to a member of our team, you can find all our contact details here.
 Please leave us a message via phone, email, or our “Send a Message” form and we will get back to you as soon as possible!